 Since the initial client received counseling services in 1993, over 3500 individuals, couples, and families have received counseling services at the CCU Counseling Center.
 Furthermore, over 29,000 individual, couples, and family counseling sessions have been conducted by MAC faculty, staff, and students since 1993.
 In fulfilling the mission of Cincinnati Christian University, the CCU Counseling Center provides counseling services to tri-state residents, as well as members of the campus community.

 The Department of Behavioral Sciences is currently under the direction of Dr. Timothy Barber [e-mail].
 Working closely with the faculty, staff, and students, Dr. Barber administers the academic training and professional evaluation of all students within the Department.

 The CCU Counseling Center is directed by Dr. David Brown [e-mail], who administers the clinical training and supervision of all MAC students.
 All faculty and staff are dedicated to providing excellent service to students and clients.

 QUICK STATS & INFORMATION

 The Master of Arts in Counseling program and CCU Counseling Center offer many advantages to potential students and clients alike.
-Although we have much more to offer, below is a quick list of some important facts and figures about the Master of Arts in Counseling (MAC) program and the CCU Counseling Center.
+Although we have much more to offer, below is a quick list of some important facts and figures about the Master of Arts in Counseling (MAC) program, the Bachelor of Science in Psychology program, and the CCU Counseling Center.